amirulali/whmcs-api-framework/README.txt

 The objective of this project is to create a Framework script in various programming laguages to fully utilize WHMCS API.
-As any framework, it will minimize the amount of code and time needed to API query
+As any framework, it will minimize the amount of code and time needed to query the API.

 LICENSE
 ---------------------